algorithmiaio/api-docs/source/includes/clients/_javascript.md

 ## Javascript Client

-We offer both a vanilla javascript client as well as a nodejs library for calling algorithms in the marketplace.
+We offer both a vanilla JavaScript client as well as a NodeJS library for calling algorithms in the marketplace.

-You can download the javascript client directly from this page:
+You can download the JavaScript client directly from this page:

 [https://algorithmia.com/v1/clients/js/algorithmia-0.2.0.js](https://algorithmia.com/v1/clients/js/algorithmia-0.2.0.js)

 <aside class="warning">
-	The nodejs library is a work in progress and currently has only partial support for the Data API.
+	The NodeJS library is a work in progress and currently has only partial support for the Data API.
 </aside>

 ### Download

-You can download our javascript client from:
+You can download our JavaScript client from:

 [https://algorithmia.com/v1/clients/js/algorithmia-0.2.0.js](https://algorithmia.com/v1/clients/js/algorithmia-0.2.0.js)